A veteran claims agent from the Virginia Department of Veterans Services is available at the Soldier Support Center.

 Location, Hours and Contact Information

 Soldier Support Center

 Hours: Wednesday, appointment only (closed federal holidays)

 Description: The CAC serves as the primary point of contact for surviving spouses of retired and active service members.
 The staff handles notification of next-of-kin, coordinates casualty assistance officers, and briefs surviving Family members on their benefits.also arranges military honors with funeral homes for all deceased Army personnel (active duty, retirees, veterans)

-Listed below are web-sites that provide information on benefits and how to file or ask for them.
-Nearly all of this information is free and available for all veterans.
-The challenge is that you have to ask for it.
+The below websites provide information on benefits and how to request them.
+Most of this information is free and available for all veterans.
+The challenge is that you have to ask for it!